dita-community/dita13-dita-ot-1.x-support/README.md

 means that the graphic will be scaled *up* to fill the available space, either the browser window for HTML or the current column width for PDF.
 This is usually not what you want.

+## Test Documents

+The project and distribution package include a set of test documents, including MathML and SVG samples, used to test the plugins.

+The file test/dita/dita13vocabulary-test.ditamap is the root map for the test documents.

+You can use this map and its referenced topics and other resources to test the 1.3 support and as a model for your own documents.